tkaden4/alef/README.md

 # Alef #

-Alef is a high-level programming language designed to act as a Better C. C is still a useful tool, but certain processes can be tedious or downright impossible in C. This language looks to fill the gaps while not sacrificing compatibility, speed, or portability; it compiles to C itself.
+Alef is a replacement for the C programming language.
+It does not look to impose any new concepts like lifetimes (Rust), object orientation (C++), or garbage collection (D/Java), but rather offer a clean, modern version of C that is easily integratable into existing projects.

+## Improvements over C (Work in progress)
+- CTFE (Compile-time function execution)
+- REPL for quick testing
+- Strong + Static typing
+- Module system

-## Current Goals ##
+## Goals
-- [ ] Finish Lexer
-- [ ] Finish Parser
-- [ ] Finish pattern matcher
-- [ ] Semantic Analyzer
+- Higher Kinded Types
+- Closures
+- Type inference
+- Traits
+- LLVM/RTL Targets